(naltrexone hydrochloride tablets USP

 Revia and its primary metabolite are excreted primarily in the urine, and caution is recommended in administering the drug to patients with renal impairment.

-Caution should be exercised when naltrexone hydrochloride is administered to patients with liver disease.
 An increase in naltrexone AUC of approximately 5- and 10-fold in patients with compensated and decompensated liver cirrhosis, respectively, compared with subjects with normal liver function has been reported.
 These data also suggest that alterations in naltrexone bioavailability are related to liver disease severity.